solliancenet/MCW-Migrate-Linux-OSS-DB-to-Azure/Hands-on lab/HOL step-by-step - Migrate and modernize case for Linux and OSS DB to Azure.md

     ![Networking pane](images/2022-11-22-00-23-09.png "Networking pane")

-7. Open a new browser tab, and navigate to the following URL to test that the web application is installed.
+12. Open a new browser tab, and navigate to the following URL to test that the web application is installed.
 Be sure to use `http://` since the web application is not currently configured for TLS/SSL.

-    ```
+    ```text
     http://<ip-address>
     ```

-8. The web application will look similar to the following screenshot.
+13. The web application will look similar to the following screenshot.

     ![web application in web browser](images/2022-11-21-16-54-27.png "web application in web browser")